About Us

 The Good News

-Christian communities are ones that have believed and continually proclaim the "gospel", which simply means "the good news" of Jesus Christ, which the Apostle Paul declared is "the power of God for salvation to everyone who believes."
+Christian communities are ones that have believed and continually proclaim the "gospel", which simply means "the good news" of Jesus Christ.
+The Apostle Paul declared the good news is "the power of God for salvation to everyone who believes."

 Put more simply, "the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."
 Door of Hope Northeast will continually invite you to believe this news, receive it for yourself, and begin following this Jesus in community with your full self.